-Mental stimulation can prevent anxiety and destructive behaviours in bored dogs.
+Mental stimulation can prevent anxiety and destructive behaviours in a bored dog.
 Every dog has a different way of processing boredom and a lack of stimulation, and most pets need a variety of routine activities to avoid the undesirable behaviours that result.
-From dog parks and playdates to doggy daycare, there are many ways to find entertainment your dog enjoys.
+From dog parks and playdates to doggy daycare, there are many ways to find entertainment your dog loves.

 Common Signs That Your Dog is Bored

 Many of these symptoms can be related to other issues, like separation anxiety, poor socialization, and even illness, but a good starting point is to keep your dog mentally stimulated.

 Here is a list of some of the most commonly seen signs that your dog is bored to tears.